Museum of Art Fakes: Exhibits

 The exhibits include works by the renowned Vermeer-forger Han van Meegeren and the British art restorer Tom Keating, who claimed to have faked over 2,000 works by more than 100 different artists and deliberately inserted "time bombs" and anachronisms into his paintings.
+Keating's technique involved layering glycerine below the layers of paint which would dissolve when the painting was cleaned or restored, revealing the work as a fake.
 Also on display are items produced by Konrad Kujau, creator of the fake Hitler Diaries, as well as works by David Stein, Elmyr de Hory, Eric Hebborn and Lothar Malskat.
-In addition, the museum presents information on the history of the most famous forgeries, and the sometimes very dramatic fates of their creators.
+The museum contains a total of almost 100 works.